 The mere mention of the word monsoon conjures up in the mind torrential downpours, accompanying floods, swirling muddy water, families fleeing from their homes for the safety of high ground.
 'What is the wettest place in the world?' is a common general knowledge question, and the fact that it is Cherrapunji at the foot of the Himalayas with an annual rainfall of around five hundred inches explains why one also thinks of India when one hears the term.
 Although the tropical downpours of a monsoon are certainly very spectacular not all monsoons, as mentioned above,are wet.
 Monsoon in fact means season; there are both dry and wet monsoons.

 India and South-East Asia form a region where monsoon conditions most readily show themselves and where ideal monsoon conditions exist.
 To the north lies Earth's most formidable mountain barrier, the Himalayas, and its associated ranges, and beyond this stretches the greatest land-mass Asia; to the south is the warmest ocean.
 The chains of mountains which hem India in to the north are so effective a barrier to external influences that the intense low pressure are formed over North-West India in summer filled by winds from the south only.
-Thus winds that are warmed and enriched with moisture from the Indian Ocean roar in over the parched country producing incredible rainfalls over much of the land, particularly along the western coast (due to the influence of the Western Ghats which rise up to 8,000 feet) and up the Ganges valley where the winds are channelled by the solid wall of the Himalayas.
+Thus winds that are warmed and enriched with moisture from the Indian Ocean roar in over the parched country producing incredible rainfalls over much of the land, particularly along the western coast (due to the influence of the Western Ghats which rise up to 8,000 ft) and up the Ganges valley where the winds are channelled by the solid wall of the Himalayas.

 But monsoons are not just restricted to India.
 What conditions are necessary for their occurrence and how do they occur?